aimee-mcneil-melville/ToDo-Full-Stack/README.md

-# Redux without React
+# Redux with React (but not the clean way)

-This repo aims to help you experiment with Redux without distractions from the extra bits to wire up React.
-After cloning:
+This repo aims to help you experiment with Redux using an atypical React setup (we'll improve how we integrate with React in a later exercise).
+After cloning this repo:

 ```shell
 yarn